Advocacy in action: NAMA is the universally recognized and influential advocate of the convenience services industry.

 NAMA Machine Evaluation Program

-The NAMA Machine Evaluation Program is a service provided by NAMA to assist vending machine manufacturers in building equipment in conformity with the public health requirements set forth in the U.S. Food and Drug Administration’s Public Health Service Model Food Code.
+The NAMA Machine Evaluation Program (MEP) is a service provided by NAMA to assist vending machine manufacturers in building equipment in conformity with the public health requirements set forth in the U.S. Food and Drug Administration’s Public Health Service Model Food Code.
 It also provides a means by which vending operators, customers, public health regulatory officials, military personnel and other user groups can identify those machines that meet both the FDA Food Code and NAMA design and construction standards.
 Already in MEP?
 Click here to access your account.

 The evaluation program is open to manufacturers, re-manufacturers and suppliers of conversion equipment for vending machines, coffee brewer equipment and reach-in coolers.
-A company need not be a member of NAMA to participate, however an additional fee will apply.
+A company need not be a member of NAMA to participate, however NAMA members receive a discount.